Your guide to getting around Brisbane quick and easy.

 Brisbane is an easy city to get around.
 The metropolitan area has a great range of options for public transport, driving, and walking.
-This practical information on Brisbane’s public transport system will make moving around the city very simple.
+Here's the information you need to move around the city with ease.

 To use public transport including buses, trains, and ferries in Brisbane, it’s recommended that you purchase a TransLink Go Card.
-You can purchase a Go Card for a $10 deposit at the Airtrain ticket booth at Brisbane Airport, or from convenience stores and train stations throughout the city.
-The deposit is refundable, so when you have finished exploring the city you can request a refund.
+You can purchase a Go Card at both Brisbane International and Domestic Airport, or from convenience stores and train stations throughout the city.
+Go Card also has specific offers for visitors and tourists.

-Initially you’ll need to load the Go Card with some money to cover your fares, which you can do at convenience stores and train stations.
-For travel within the city, fares should be between $2.60 - $4.00 per ride.
+You’ll need to load the Go Card with money to cover your fares before taking any trips on public transport.
+You can add money to the card at fare machines and Go Card retailers across the city.
 To start your ride, tap your card on the reader when you board your selected mode of transport and be sure to tap off when you disembark.

 Brisbane’s rail network is a great way to visit attractions across the city and reach the surrounding suburbs.
 There are train services running daily from early morning to late at night.
 Major stations in the city include Central Station and Roma Street Station.
 From either of these stations, you can catch a train to reach attractions including the Queensland Museum or the Gallery of Modern Art, and destinations such as South Bank or Fortitude Valley.